nf-core/sarek/docs/usage.md

 Since both Snpeff and VEP are internally figuring the path towards the specific cache version / species, `annotation-cache` is using an extra set of keys to specify the species and genome build.

 So if you are using this resource, please either use the `--use_annotation_cache_keys`, or point towards the specific species, genome and build matches the directory structure within the cache.

+Please refer to the [annotation-cache documentation](https://annotation-cache.github.io) for more details.

 ### Use Sarek to download cache and annotate in one go